- Course Offer and Enrollment Policies

 Although there are no spaces in classes guaranteed for exchange students, every effort is made to accommodate students' preferences.
 Students should plan to finalize their list of enrolled classes during the add/drop/swap period at the beginning of the semester.

 Students have approximately one week to add, drop, or swap (change) classes with no penalty after the semester begins.
 After the last day of add/drop/swap, all courses in which the student is enrolled will appear on the transcript.

-Every student is expected to attend all of the sessions for each class in which he or she is enrolled after the end of the add/drop/swap period, and to complete assessments and an exam for every class.
+Every student is expected to attend all of the sessions for each class in which he or she is enrolled after the end of the add/drop/swap period, and to complete assessments for every class.